 Easter Island Chile Travel Guide

 Easter Island features a very limited and casual public bus system.
-Small, privately owned minibuses, known locally as "colectivos" or "micros," operate mainly along the main road of Hanga Roa.
+Small, privately owned minibuses, known locally as "colectivos" or "micros," operate mainly alongside the primary road of Hanga Roa.
 They occasionally extend to Anakena Beach.
 These services do not follow fixed schedules or routes for extensive island exploration; they mainly serve local residents for daily commutes.

 Minibuses congregate around the market and waterfront.

-You can often hail minibuses along the main road.
+You can often hail minibuses by the main road.

 Best for short trips within Hanga Roa.